I.S.S. (film): Plot

-NASA astronauts Kira Foster and Christian Campbell arrive at the International Space Station (ISS) and greet their colleagues: American Commander Gordon Barrett and Russian cosmonauts Weronika Vetrov and brothers Nicholai and Alexey Pulov.
-Despite the cultural and political differences, they get along well, with the Russian and American men considering each other as brothers and Gordon and Weronika having formed a romance.
+NASA astronauts Kira Foster and Christian Campbell arrive at the International Space Station (ISS) and greet their colleagues, American Commander Gordon Barrett and Russian cosmonauts Weronika Vetrov and brothers, Nicholai and Alexey Pulov.
+Despite the cultural and political differences, they get along well, with the Russian and American men considering each other as brothers, and Gordon and Weronika having formed a romance.
 Kira views Earth from the space station for the first time with her coworkers, who explain the overview effect to her.

 Later, she witnesses numerous nuclear explosions across the continental United States.
-Communications with the ground fail, but Gordon receives a coded message from the US government indicating that the Russian military has initiated a nuclear attack on the US and ordering him to take control of the ISS "by any means necessary."
-He discusses the message with Kira and Christian; they suspect the Russians were given a similar order.
+Communications with the ground fail, but Gordon receives a coded message from the U.S. government indicating that the Russian military has initiated a nuclear attack on the U.S., and ordering him to take control of the ISS, "...by any means necessary."
+He discusses the message with Kira and Christian, and they suspect the Russians were given a similar order.
 They also find the station is orbiting too low and will fall to the Earth if aid does not arrive within 24 hours.

 Nicholai tells the crew that a communications antenna is broken, requiring Gordon to go outside to fix it.
 While outside, Gordon tells Kira to keep the others away from the windows to spare them from the sight of Earth's surface in flames.
-Gordon untethers his space suit to reach the antenna which he finds to be just fine, and Alexey sabotages Gordon's communications with the ISS while Nicholai uses the station's robotic arm to swat Gordon into space.
+Gordon untethers his space suit to reach the antenna, which he finds to be just fine.
+Alexey sabotages Gordon's communications with the ISS while Nicholai uses the station's robotic arm to swat him into space.

-Enraged by the attack on Gordon, Weronika asks Kira – the only one she trusts – to depart in the Soyuz spacecraft with Alexey's research, a cure for radiation sickness.
+Enraged by the attack on Gordon, Weronika asks Kira, the only one she trusts, to depart in the Soyuz spacecraft with Alexey's research, a cure for radiation sickness.
 Weronika explains that whichever government obtains it will determine who survives the nuclear war.
 Weronika creates a distraction by threatening Alexey and Nicholai with destroying the station.
-Kira searches the Russian lockers for the research, asking Christian's help locating "node zero".
+Kira searches the Russian lockers for the research, asking for Christian's help locating "node zero".
 He says it does not exist, leading Kira to conclude Weronika lied.
 Kira and Christian find the cosmonauts in a tense standoff which ends with Christian striking Weronika in the back of the head, killing her.